Skip to content

 Before Emma starts building her event in aanmelder.nl, she thinks through the following topics:

-• Tickets: two different prices – €27.50 for Group A and €25.00 for Group B.
+• €27.50 for Group A

-• Optional items: participation in the reception costs an additional €10.
+• Optional items: Participation in the reception costs an additional €10.

 Registration form